RedHatProductSecurity/rapidast/docs/USER-GUIDE.md

 Solutions:

 - If you are using a Swagger v2 definition, try converting it to v3 (OpenAPI)
-- Set a `maxYamlCodePoints` Java proprety with a big value, which can be passed using environment variables (via the `config.environ.envFile` config entry): `_JAVA_OPTIONS=-DmaxYamlCodePoints=99999999`
+- Set a `maxYamlCodePoints` Java property with a big value, which can be passed using environment variables (via the `config.environ.envFile` config entry): `_JAVA_OPTIONS=-DmaxYamlCodePoints=99999999`

 ### ZAP's Ajax Spider failing